-She was a lady-in-waiting to Queen Maria Theresia and very popular at the French court because of her beauty, charm and intelligence.
+She was a lady-in-waiting to Queen Maria Theresia.
+She was very popular at court because of her beauty, charm and intelligence.

-Louise de la Valliere was also still at court, serving as a decoy for the new relationship with Athenais, who was married.
-One time Louis the 14th just forced his wife, the Queen, her lady-in-waiting Athenais and Louise de Valiere all to travel with him in the same cariagge!
+Louise de la Valliere was also still at court, serving as a decoy for the new relationship with Athenais.
+Athenais was married, and that was a bit of a problem.
+This lead to embarrassing situations.
+At one time Louis forced his wife the Queen, her lady-in-waiting Athenais and Louise, all to travel with him in the same carriage!

-Madame de Montespan and Louis XIV had seven children, only four of them reached the adult age.
-Six of the children were recognized officially by the King.
+Madame de Montespan and Louis XIV had seven children together.
+Only four of them reached the adult age.
+Six of the children were officially acknowledged by the King.

-Before the children were legitimised, they lived in a house on the outskirts of Paris with their governess Madame Scarron, the future Madame de Maintenon.
+Before the children were legitimised, they lived in a house on the outskirts of Paris with their governess Madame Scarron.
+This was, in fact, the future Madame de Maintenon.

-She was also a companion for the Marchioness of Montespan.
-The king would frequently meet her when he visited his children.
+Besides being the nanny, Madame Scarron was also a companion for Madame de Montespan.
+The king would often meet her when he visited his children.

-After the children were legitimised, they all came to live at Versailles Palace and Madame de Maintenon moved with them.
+After the children were legitimised, they all came to live at Versailles Palace.
+Madame Scarron moved with them.
 There the king and the governess would meet even more.
-The king rewarded her generously for her services which made it possible for her to buy Chateau de Maintenon.
-She had the idea to withdraw there in retirement, but as she got closer to the King she abandoned this idea.
+The king rewarded her generously for her services.
+This made it possible for her to buy Chateau de Maintenon.
+Since then she is known as Madame the Maintenon.
+She had the intention to withdraw there in retirement, but as she got closer to the King she abandoned this idea.

-After his break with Madame de Montespan in 1680 the King got a relationship with Madame de Maintenon, a very pious but intelligent woman.
-The king even married Madame de Maintenon in secret after the dead of Queen Maria Theresia.
+After his break with Madame de Montespan in 1680 the King got a relationship with Madame de Maintenon.
+She was a very pious and intelligent woman.
+The king even married Madame de Maintenon in secret after the death of Queen Maria Theresia.
 They had no children.

-King Louis XIV got France into many wars, of which most he started.
-He did this first of all in defence of France and, secondly, to extend its area.
+King Louis XIV got France into many wars, most of which he started.
+He did this first of all in defence of France and also to extend its area.

-The Sun King, Louis XIV died on 1 September 1715, four days before his 77th birthday.
+King Louis XIV the Sun King, died on 1 September 1715, four days before his 77th birthday.
 He died a miserable death by gangrene, a very painful infection in which the tissue dies off and colours black.

-Louis XIV was eventually succeeded by his great-grandson Louis XV, at that time also five years old.
-The other heirs, including his son Dauphin Louis and his grandson Louis of Burgundy, died during the 72-year-long reign of Louis XIV.
+Louis XIV's great-grandson Louis XV succeeds him as King of France.
+At that time he is five years old, the same age as his great-grandfather when becoming King.
+The other heirs to the throne, his son, Dauphin Louis and his grandson, Louis of Burgundy, had already died during the 72-year-long reign of Louis XIV.

 Other royals around Europe did their best to imitate the pompous lifestyle of Louis.
 Clones of Versailles appeared throughout Europe, like Schloss Herrenchiemsee in Bavaria.

-Louis XIV is burried in the basilica at Saint Denis in Paris.
-You will find him dowstairs, were he has a rather simple plaque marking his grave.
+Louis XIV is buried in the basilica at Saint-Denis in Paris.
+You will find him downstairs, were he has a rather simple plaque marking his grave.